The place where Independent working men and women work

 You will find the folders in the same location on your old Vista Machine and the New Windows 7 Machine

-(If you have Windows XP, the folder names are similar but they are in serveral different locations.
+(If you have Windows XP, the USER ACCOUNT folder names are similar to those listed below but they are in several different locations.
 You will have to find them and put them in the correct location for Windows 7 on your new machine - we have not tested, successfully or otherwise, moving the folders from XP to Windows 7.
-In fact we don't know if moving from XP locations to New Windows 7 locations works)
+In fact we don't know if moving from XP locations to New Windows 7 locations works but we assume it will)

 1. C:\Users\[USER ACCOUNT]\AppData\Local\Apple Computer\